0xJs/RedTeaming_CheatSheet/hashcracking.md

 ## General
 - Usefull hashcat flags:
   - `--potfile-path` to supply where to save the potfile of cracked hashes
+  - `--idenitfy` identify the hash
   - `--benchmark` run a benchmark
   - `--speed-only` Use for benchmarks to get a more acurate speed
   - `-O` Enable optimized kernels (limits password length) - Makes hashcat a bit faster for me
-  -  `-w3` Enable a specific workload profile, see pool below - Makes hashcat a bit faster for me
+  - `-w3` Enable a specific workload profile High (1 = low, 2 = default, 3 = high, 4 = nightmare)
   - `--increment` Enable incremental attack when using masks.
 If supplied `?a?a?a?a?a?a?a?a` it will bruteforce 1 till 8 characters.

 ## Most used Hash modes
 - Hashcat supports over 300 hash modes.